masato1122/Examples_QE/examples/band_structure2/README.md

 ``mk_pwinput.py`` is used to make input scripts of QE.
 (Users don't need to use ``pw_keys.py`` which is called from ``mk_pwinput.py``.)
-One can check what kind of options the code has with "-h" option.
+One can check options of this code with "-h" option.

 ```
 $ python ../tools/mk_pwinput.py -h